Both the buildings below are at the West end of Old Amersham and are listed grade II.

 The mill was run in the 18th century by Robert Eeles, a Quaker who lived in what is now Hinton House and is decribed in legal documents as a “mealman”.
 There is a recess for a waterwheel at the back.
 It was owned by the Tyrwhitt-Drake family and was sold by them in 1928 (see auction particulars below) to Captain Millard.
 Part was used as an antique shop named Vyse Millard and the main part was converted into the Mill Stream café in 1934, when a dance floor and galleries were added.
 It was then run by Sylvia Taylor.

 The pages for Bury End and Bury Farm are shown in the column to the left (or below on mobile devices)

 The Chequers public house

 It has an attached stable wing and was built in the 18th century.
 The brick is painted brick and there is an old tiled roof as well as roofed verandah to the ground floor.
 The first recorded tenants were Thomas Boddington in 1756 and Hannah Boddington in 1760.
-It was bought by the Weller Brewery early in the 18th century.
+The Wellers bought the Chequers in the early 19th century.
 (See below the auction particulars for the sale in 1929 by Weller’s Brewery.)
-In the 19th century there are records of Thomas Morten and later John Morten having a brewery at Bury End oppposite The Chequers.
+In the 19th century there are records of Thomas Morten and later John Morten having a brewery at Bury End opposite The Chequers.